Henri Cartier-Bresson

-Henri Cartier-Bresson ([ɑ̃ʁi kaʁtje bʁɛsɔ̃]; 22 August 1908 – 3 August 2004) was a French humanist photographer considered a master of candid photography, and an early user of 35mm film.
-He pioneered the genre of street photography, and viewed photography as capturing a decisive moment.
+Henri Cartier-Bresson ([ɑ̃ʁi kaʁtje bʁɛsɔ̃]; 22 August 1908 – 3 August 2004) was a French humanist photographer, and also an artist.
+He was considered a master of candid photography, and was an early user of 35mm film.
+He pioneered the genre of street photography and viewed capturing what he named the decisive moment as the essence of the very best pictures.

 Cartier-Bresson was one of the founding members of Magnum Photos in 1947.
-In the 1970s, he took up drawing—he had studied painting in the 1920s.
+In the 1970s he largely discontinued his photographic work, instead opting to paint.